Paediatric trauma call, 5 minutes.

 A toddler with scalds probably won’t want to leave their parent’s arms.

-A child with c-spine injuries may not lie still on command and instead needs the consistency of one friendly face or the additional magic of a play therapist.
+A child with c-spine injuries may not remain on command and instead needs the consistency of one friendly face or the additional magic of a play therapist.

-A teenager who is stabbed may not cooperate and lie down to be examined, panicking with impatience thinking they’re going to die.
+A stabbed teenager may not cooperate and lie down to be examined, panicking with impatience, thinking they’ll die.

 “Let’s get the toddler on parent’s lap, let’s get analgesia, then let’s examine and get photographs.”